How to Sync MS Project with SharePoint

 - As a PM, you can utilize MS Project Schedule file located in Site Assets Library and make all your changes there (which will be automatically synchronized to SharePoint task list)

-- Or, you can store a copy of the Master Project Plan to your local computer, in that case you will need to re-sync every time you make changes.
+- Or, you can store a copy of the Master Project Plan to your local computer, in that case, you will need to re-sync every time you make changes.
 Also, in this scenario, you might be seeing some warning/error messages which I will cover in the next section.

 Some common warning/error messages when you try to Sync MS Project with SharePoint

 - The order or the hierarchy of your tasks are different between Microsoft Project and the SharePoint Tasks list.
 We updated the order and hierarchy to match Microsoft Project.
 This error typically occurs when you try to sync MS Project file from your computer to SharePoint tasks list for the first time.
-The problem is that when you sync MS Project and existing task list, though to you it is same project, both apps think they are 2 different ones.
+The problem is that when you sync MS Project and existing task list, though to you it is the same project, both apps think they are two different ones.
 So once you click OK on the warning message, it will duplicate tasks in both MS Project and SharePoint and you will need to do a bit of cleanup.
 This error will keep re-occurring every time you open file again and try to re-sync.
 To prevent this, it is advised that you open the file from Site Assets Library as stated above

 - Conflict Resolution.
-You might get a warning message that looks like the one below in case you have MS Project Open and task is deleted in either SharePoint Task List or MS Project and then you try to synchronize the changes.
+You might get a warning message that looks like the one below in case you have MS Project Open and task is deleted in either SharePoint Task List or MS Project, and then you try to synchronize the changes.
 At this point, MS Project needs some guidance on which schedule (version) is primary.
 You can do this by clicking on either “Keep SharePoint Version” or “Keep Microsoft Project Version” buttons.
 This message does not appear when you do other types of changes, like task additions or modifications.
 Just task deletions.

 Bonus: Map fields